Human rights in Bahrain: Women and children

 King Hamad's moves to promote women's rights have been described by Amnesty International as representing a "New Dawn for Bahraini Women".
 In 2002, women voted for the first time in national elections and were given equal political rights.

 However, these top-down reforms have proven contentious, with calls for reform opposed by conservatives and the royal family.
-In 2002 the decision by King Hamad to grant women the right to vote and equal political rights with men was opposed by a majority of Bahraini women, with 60% of women surveyed saying they disagreed with the move.
+In 2002 the decision by King Hamad to grant women the right to vote and political rights equal to men was opposed by a majority of Bahraini women, with 60% of women surveyed saying they disagreed with the move.
 Salafists have publicly restated their opposition to women's participation in parliament, and none of the Islamist parties that dominate parliament has ever fielded a female candidate.
 One woman won a seat in parliament in 2006, although her victory in the sparsely populated constituency in the south of the country was seen by some as engineered by the government which wanted to see a woman represented in Council of Deputies.

 A bill prompted by women's rights activists in 2005 to introduce a unified personal status law to protect women's rights in marriage, divorce and other family matters was opposed in a series of large-scale demonstrations organised by an alliance of Salafists and Shia Islamists including Al Wefaq and Asalah.
 The demonstrations (and the implicit threat of escalation by those who organised them) forced the government to withdraw the law and was seen as a major defeat for women's rights activists.

 In response to sweeping poll victories by Islamists in 2006's election, Amnesty International Bahrain's head of campaigns, Fawzia Rabea, described the threat to women's rights as 'very serious' and called on women to do everything in their power to fight laws proposed by the new parliament that could limit their freedom.
-After newly elected Al Wefaq MP, Sayed Abdulla Al A'ali, called for legislation to restrict women's employment rights by banning women from "male-orientated jobs", Ms Rabea said, "With this type of thinking I am sure we are facing a very big challenge with parliament.
+After newly elected Al Wefaq MP, Sayed Abdulla Al A'ali, called for legislation to restrict women's employment rights by banning women from "male-orientated jobs", Rabea said, "With this type of thinking I am sure we are facing a very big challenge with parliament.
 I am worried about this, it is very serious."
-Bahrain Women's Union president, Mariam Al Ruwaie, expressed surprised at the MP's suggestions, "This does not agree with His Majesty the King's reforms, which give women and men the same rights for education and work.
-In Bahrain's society women make up 26 per cent of the labour force, there are more girls in schools and universities than men and their results are better...I am worried because the parliament has not started and he [Mr Al A'ali] has said something like this.
+Bahrain Women's Union president, Mariam Al Ruwaie, expressed surprise at the MP's suggestions, "This does not agree with His Majesty the King's reforms, which give women and men the same rights for education and work.
+In Bahrain's society women make up 26 per cent of the labour force, there are more girls in schools and universities than men and their results are better...I am worried because the parliament has not started and he [Al A'ali] has said something like this.
 It is a bad start."